 Save the Date

-NASCAR drivers are at Bristol this week.
-Coverage of the Food City 500 is Sunday at 2:00 on FS1.
+NASCAR drivers are in Charlotte this week.
+Coverage of the Coca-Cola 600 is Sunday at 5:00 on Prime Video.

-You know what they say about "April showers," right?
-So, the weekend ahead has a chance of thundershowers, but other than that, it looks great.
-We'll have high temperatures in the mid-to-upper 70s and lows in the mid-60s.
-It's perfect for Grand Lake weekend fun.
-Get out and enjoy yourself.
+Weather for the holiday weekend ahead looks good, especially since it's May.
+We'll have sunshine for the most part with high temperatures in the low-80s and lows in the mid-60s.
+Of course there is the obligatory chance of scattered thundershowers because….well, you know…because it's Memorial Weekend.
+There's plenty happening!
+Get out and enjoy Grand Lake.
 But remember, wherever you party, be sure to buy a drink for the guy next to you.
 It could be me!

 GRAND LAKE BUM